araelespinosa.dev

 value: 203.0.113.10

-This single file is applied to all zones listed in your config.
-Add a new domain, point it to the same source — done.
+Each zone maps to its own YAML file.
+Add a new domain, create its file, point it to the same source — done.

 In action